ianmiell/shutit-chef-env/README.md

 This can be used for a number of reasons:

+- to demonstrate how a Chef infrastructure works
+- to work on chef recipes while offline
 - as a training tool for Chef newbies
-- to demonstrate how a Chef infrastructure works
 - to test Chef code that depends on a Chef server being available

 When I started Chef I tried in vain to find good docs on how to set up my own Chef environment.
 I could have used something like this.